-Our analysis of the subsolar magnetopause observations during BepiColombo's Earth flyby has produced several conclusions.
+245 Our analysis of the subsolar magnetopause observations during BepiColombo's Earth flyby has produced several conclusions.

-First, the BepiColombo's dayside magnetopause crossing took place during an interval with high plasma $\beta$ (~ 8) conditions in the magnetosheath and a strong radial IMF component ( $B_x/B{tot} > 0.75$ ).
-The traveling of the FTE-type flux rope suggests that the X-line crosses the location of BepiColombo, which is in close agreement with the predictions of the maximum magnetic shear model.
-The motion of the X-line is associated with the rotation and the increase in the $B_x$ of the IMF.
-BepiColombo crosses the magnetopause near the magnetic equator, and 10 April 2020 is close to the spring equinox, which indicates a small dipole tilt influence.
-These observations of the crossing of the X-line provide clear evidence of magnetic reconnection near the magnetic equator under a strong radial IMF.
-Second, the properties of the FTE-type flux ropes are fit using a force-free flux rope model introduced by Kivelson and Khurana (1995).
-The FTE-type flux ropes correspond to scales ranging from several $d_i$ to around 20 $d_i$ , and the FTE-type flux rope with a large scale and the highest magnetic flux content exhibited very clear coalescence signatures.
-These observations strongly support the theories in which the FTE-type flux ropes grow in scales and magnetic flux contents through coalescence.

-Third, the secondary reconnection producing the coalescence event and the magnetopause current sheet are investigated.
+First, the BepiColombo's dayside magnetopause crossing took place during an interval when magnetosheath had a high plasma β (~ 8) and the IMF had a strong radial component ($B_x/B_t > 0.7$).
+The traveling of the FTE-type flux rope suggests that the X-line crosses the location of BepiColombo2, which Although there is a possibility that the

+- 250 first and only southward travelling FTE-type flux rope is a magnetosheath structure, is in close agreement with the predictions of the maximum magnetic shear model suggest that the X-line crosses the location of BepiColombo as well.
+The X-line motion is associated with the rotation and the x component increase of the IMF.
+BepiColombo crosses the magnetopause near the magnetic equator, and 10 April 2020 is close to the spring equinox, which indicates a small Earth's dipole tilt influence.
+These observations of the possible crossing of the X-line provide clear - evidence of magnetic reconnection occurrence near the magnetic equator under a strong radial IMF.
+Second, the properties of the FTE-type flux ropes are obtained by employing a force-free flux rope model introduced by Kivelson and Khurana (1995).
+The FTE-type flux ropes correspond to scales ranging from several d_i to around 20 d_i, and the FTE-type flux rope with a large scale and the highest magnetic flux content exhibits clear coalescence signatures.
+These observations strongly support the theories in which the FTE-type flux ropes grow in - 260 scales and magnetic flux contents through coalescence.
+Third, magnetic reconnection in the coalescence event and the magnetopause current sheet is investigated.
 The reconnection rate of the secondary reconnection (0.14) is comparable with the reconnection rate of dayside magnetopause (0.18).
 However, the secondary reconnection corresponds to a larger normalized guide field (0.89) and a magnetopause reconnection (0.28).
-There is no complimentary evidence that magnetic reconnection is occurring in the secondary current sheet and magnetopause current sheet; therefore, the conclusions about magnetic reconnection are tentative.
+However, there is no complimentary evidence that magnetic reconnection - 265 is occurring in the secondary current sheet and magnetopause current sheet.
+Therefore, the conclusions about magnetic reconnection are tentative.

-The large guide fields observed by BepiColombo are likely a common feature of the secondary magnetic reconnection during the coalescence.
+The large guide field of the secondary magnetic reconnection during the coalescence observed by BepiColombo is likely a common feature.
 For example, Zhou et al. (2017) reported a coalescence event with a strong guide field.
-We suggest that these large guide fields should be included in future simulations, which investigate the particle energizations due to e coalescence.
-The large guide fields may influence the reconnection rate as suggested by Pritchett and Coroniti (2004) and Ricci et al. (2004), and therefore affect the energization of particles during the coalescence.
+We suggest that these large guide fields should be included in future simulations, which investigate the particle energizations due to coalescence.
+The large guide fields may influence the reconnection rate as suggested by

+Pritchett and Coroniti (2004) and Ricci et al. (2004), and therefore affect the energization of particles during the coalescence.
 Furthermore, a recent investigation also suggests that a large guide field might limit the ability of Fermi acceleration during the coalescence (Montag et al., 2017).

-The FTE-type flux rope containing the coalescence signature has a scale of $\sim$ 20 di.
-Therefore, the secondary reconnecting current sheet embedded within the FTE-type flux rope is likely with a scale much smaller than 20 di.
-We want to note that the secondary reconnection during the coalescence of flux ropes share some similarities with the electron-only reconnection associated with the magnetosheath turbulence, whose reconnecting current sheet has scales (< 10 di) and a large guide field as revealed by MMS measurements (Phan et al., 2018; Stawarz et al., 2019)
+Finally, the FTE-type flux rope containing the coalescence signature has a scale of ~20 d_i.
+Therefore, the secondary reconnecting current sheet embedded within the FTE-type flux rope is likely with a scale smaller than 20 d_i.
+We want to note that the secondary reconnection during the coalescence of flux ropes share some similarities with the electron-only reconnection associated with the magnetosheath turbulence, whose reconnecting current sheet has scales smaller than 10 d_i and is accompanied by a large guide field as revealed by MMS measurements (Phan et al., 2018; Stawarz et al., 2019) and simulations (Califano et al., 2020).
+Therefore, it is likely that the secondary

-and simulations (Califano et al., 2020).
-Therefore, it is likely that the secondary reconnection associated with coalescence is also electron-only magnetic reconnection, which certainly deserves a detailed study.
+280 reconnection associated with coalescence is electron-only magnetic reconnection, which certainly deserves a detailed study.